 *Due to its membership eligibility restriction, USAA is considered rank-ineligible by J.D.
 Power.

 Colorado homeowners looking for coverage that comes with additional rewards may find Allstate to be an excellent choice.
 For example, you could earn a 5% discount on your premium each year you go without filing a claim, or even get $100 off your deductible by the same criteria.
 If you do file a claim, adding Allstate’s RateGuard option to your policy upfront will prevent rate increases for qualifying circumstances.
 Aside from standard homeowners insurance coverages, there are also special home-sharing options to help cover you from damage or theft when renting your property.

 Experts often recommend creating a home inventory to determine your coverage, which American Family makes easy with its downloadable worksheet.
 Once you have a better idea of the financial protections you might need for your home, you can choose from numerous coverage options like water backup, service lines and credit theft to round out your coverage.
 Because hail and resulting damage to vinyl or metal siding may be more common in Colorado, American Family’s matching siding coverage may be especially helpful as it replaces the undamaged siding as well (in case the original siding was discontinued).
 You may also qualify for discounts for everything from having a smart home to renovating your home, to loyalty discounts, bundling discounts and new homeowner discounts.

 USAA consistently earns high scores across J.D.
 Power consumer satisfaction studies, as well as strong financial strength ratings from AM Best, in part due to its customer service skills and simple claims process that can be completed either by phone or mobile app.
 However, membership and coverage is only extended to active or retired U.S. military service members and their families.
-Colorado residents who are either members of the military or relatives of someone who is active-duty or a veteran, will be able to take advantage of USAA’s many coverage options, including those specific to military uniforms and home sharing, among other standard coverages.
+Colorado residents who are either members of the military or eligible relatives of someone who is active-duty or a veteran, will be able to take advantage of USAA’s many coverage options, including those specific to military uniforms and home sharing, among other standard coverages.
 And even with these specialized coverages, USAA offers one of the cheapest homeowners insurance premiums in Colorado.